matheusliberato/cloud-devops-engineer/README.md

 ## Overview

-This repository contains all projects make during Udacity Cloud DevOps Engineer Nanodegree.
+This repository contains all projects made during Udacity Cloud DevOps Engineer Nanodegree.
 Each folder inside this repository correspond to one of udacity's project.
 For an more in depth explanation about each project, please look at its respective README.md inside of each folder.